oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Reduce the scopes or permissions associated with the access token
 * Use {{RFC8707}} to restrict access tokens to a single resource

-When OpenID Connect is used, it is important to avoid sensitive information disclosure through the claims in the identity token.
+When OpenID Connect is used, it is important to avoid sensitive information disclosure through the claims in the ID Token.
 The authorization server SHOULD NOT include any ID token claims that aren't used by the client.

 Sender-Constrained Tokens {#sender-constrained-tokens}